BillyDaBones/Redding-Drone/docs/source/assembly_guide.rst

 1. Identify motor placement (e.g., black motors on the back arms, white on the front).
 2. Secure each motor to the corresponding arm using 4 M3 screws.
-3. Route the motor wires through the frame holes, connecting them to the ESCs:
+3. Route the motor wires through the frame holes, wiring only the black motors as following:
    - **RED**: Left
+   - **BLACK**: Middle
+   - **BLUE**: Right
+4. Next wiring the white motors as following:
+   - **RED**: Left
    - **BLUE**: Middle
    - **BLACK**: Right
-4. Secure the wires to the arm using zip ties, ensuring no wires are damaged.
+5. Secure the wires to the arm using zip ties, ensuring no wires are damaged.

 **5. Mounting the RTK Module**
 ------------------------------